 In Irregular Sleep Wake Rhythm Disorder (ISWRD) there is no clear main sleep period, but sleep and wake periods distributed irregularly through the 24 period with at least 3 sleep bouts.
 There is thought to be a disruption of either the central pacemaker, or of perception of environmental cues, and this disorder is most common among young people with neurodevelopmental disorders and adults with neurodegenerative disorders and occasionally with traumatic brain injury.

 Non 24-hour Sleep Wake Rhythm Disorder occurs when individuals are unable to entrain to the 24-hour day but follow their endogenous circadian period, which is usually slightly longer than 24 hours.
 Their sleep-wake routine moves progressively later each day, and sleep complaints may consist of insomnia, excessive daytime sleepiness, or both.
-A large proportion of people with this disorder are blind, and without light perception, so the resetting of endogenous rhythms from the retino-hypothalamic pathway is not possible.
+A large proportion of people with this disorder are visually impaired, and without light perception, so the resetting of endogenous rhythms from the retino-hypothalamic pathway is not possible.

 Shift work disorder is characterised by excessive sleepiness during work and insomnia when trying to sleep between shifts. .
 There are many shift work schedules; they may be permanent, rotating or irregular, so the presentation of SWSD is variable.
 It is not known why some people adapt adequately to changing work period timing, and others do not.